-- · BIOL 107 Introduction to Cell Biology
+- BIOL 107 Introduction to Cell Biology

 - · BIOL 108 Introduction to Biological Diversity

-- BIOL 207 Molecular Genetics and Heredity
+- · BIOL 207 Molecular Genetics and Heredity

-- BIOL 208 Principles of Ecology
+- · BIOL 208 Principles of Ecology

-· Senior Biological Sciences
+Senior Biological Sciences

-Students must take EDSE 353 which is normally offered in both the Fall and Winter Terms.
+Students must take EDSE 356 which is normally offered in both the Fall and

-EDSE 353 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
-These students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided they meet the course prerequisites.
+EDSE 356 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.

-Career and Technology Studies: Business, Administration, Finance (BIT) (\pm 18)
+Career and Technology Studies: Business, Administration, Finance (BIT) (\bigstar 18)